Prash1723/db_projects/weather/README.md

 ## Run

-To use these scripts in your server, follow the steps given in the README of the main repo.
+To use these scripts in your server, follow the steps given [here](https://github.com/Prash1723/db_projects/blob/master/README.md)

 ## Acknowledgements